 We attended bi-monthly meetings for two years.
 It was a welcome respite from the isolating feelings of death and grief.
-Before we started to attend grief support everything seemed so bleak.
+Before we attended grief support everything seemed so bleak.

-The dark clouds slowly started to lift as I learned we were definitely not alone.
+As a result, the dark clouds slowly lifted as I learned we were definitely not alone.

 Eluna is a public, 501(c)(3) non-profit organization with a mission to provide comfort, hope, and healing to families affected by loss and addiction.

-The whole website is chock-full of grief resources for all age ranges and issues.
+The whole website is chock-full of grief support options for widows of all age ranges and issues.
 I am amazed at the breadth and depth of information available.

 But the most valuable thing I found was the National Bereavement Resource Guide that compiles grief organizations by state and local resources.

-The whole website is a plethora of information for widows.
+What’s more, the entire website is a plethora of information for widows.
 So don’t just stop at the grief support options.
-Check out all of the widow resources and ways to get involved.
+Check out all the widow resources and ways to get involved.

 Most hospices provide grief support groups and are even open to those who never used hospice services.